AfiyaAnika/22310060_Anika/README.md

 - **FactoExtra** – A companion R package that works with FactoMineR to help visualize and extract the results of multivariate data analyses in an easy and elegant way.

+## 1 Prinipal Component Analysis(PCA)
+Principal Component Analysis (PCA) is a statistical technique used to simplify complex data.
+Its main goal is to reduce the number of variables in a dataset while retaining as much of the original information as possible.
+I have used a sample dataset having variables height, weight, age, and gender.
+The analysis gives us the information on how many factors are enough to explain the 85%+ data variation.
+That factor count is the selected pricipal components.